BruhGaming1776/BananaCrumbs.US/terms-of-service.md

 - In the event of maintenance, we will post a notice on our websites: https://bananacrumbs.us and https://tempmail.lol
 - Temporary downtime may occur during maintenance.
 During this time, you may not be able to access our services.
 - We do not guarantee perfect service as temporary service outages may affect users' experience in the course of business or personal usage.
+- We may switch unrelated third party hosting providers which provide TempMail and BananaCrumbs service at any time for reasons including service termination, service closure, economic reasons, response to unforseen acts of god, or to comply with legal requirements in jurisdictions serviced by BananaCrumbs, LLC.

 ### Third-party Website Terms